itteco/iframely/docs/LINKS.md

-# Links in Iframely API
+# Iframely API: Embed Links

 `links` in [Iframely API](https://iframely.com/docs/iframely-api) is the list of objects with fields `rel`, `href`, `type` and `media`.
 Just like you would expect a `<link>` in `<html>` `<head>` of the page to be.